Jill Abramson: Career

+Plagiarism accusations

-In February 2019, Vice News correspondent Michael C. Moynihan said Abramson's book Merchants of Truth contained several instances of plagiarism, posting a series of tweets comparing passages of the book to passages of other publications, including Time Out, The Ryerson Review of Journalism, The New Yorker, The Columbia Journalism Review, and other works.Former NY Times editor Jill Abramson accused of plagiarism (The Hill) In a February 7 interview on Fox News, Abramson said she had no comment on the plagiarism accusations, but later that evening said she would review the passages in question.Jill Abramson Faces Accusations of Plagiarism in New Book ‘Merchants of Truth’ (Variety) However, in an interview with NPR's Michel Martin, Abramson admitted that she "fell short" in attributing her sources for some passages of the book.
-In an interview with CNN's Brian Stelter, Abramson said that most of the plagiarized text was cited in footnotes, but that was she was sorry that a few piece of text were not.
+In February 2019, Vice News correspondent Michael C. Moynihan said Abramson's book Merchants of Truth contained several instances of plagiarism, posting a series of tweets comparing passages of the book to passages of other publications, including Time Out, The Ryerson Review of Journalism, The New Yorker, The Columbia Journalism Review, and other works.Former NY Times editor Jill Abramson accused of plagiarism (The Hill) In a February 7 interview on Fox News, Abramson said she had no comment on the plagiarism accusations, but later that evening said she would review the passages in question.Jill Abramson Faces Accusations of Plagiarism in New Book 'Merchants of Truth' (Variety) However, in an interview with NPR's Michel Martin, Abramson admitted that she "fell short" in attributing her sources for some passages of the book.
+In an interview with CNN's Brian Stelter, Abramson said that most of the plagiarized text was cited in footnotes, but that was she was sorry that a few pieces of text were not.
 Stelter pointed out to Abramson that lifting words from other sources and citing footnotes is still considered plagiarism.

 Personal life

-In 1981, she married Harvard classmate Henry Little Griggs III.
+In 1981, Abramson married Harvard classmate Henry Little Griggs III.
 Griggs was then president of Triad, a political public relations company.
 He is self-described as a "writer, editor and media-relations consultant specializing in nonprofit advocacy campaigns."
 They have two children.

-In May 2007, Abramson was seriously injured in a truck-pedestrian crash near the New York Times's headquarters in Times Square.
+In May 2007, Abramson was seriously injured in a truck-pedestrian crash near The New York Times's headquarters in Times Square.
 She subsequently filed a lawsuit against the truck's driver, owner, and operator, who was involved in the crash, as well as two companies involved in the crash.

 In August 2010, Abramson was seriously injured while hiking in Yellowstone National Park.
 Suffering a broken arm and back injuries, she was airlifted to Billings, Montana for corrective surgery, which resulted in a full recovery.

 Abramson has four tattoos on her body that she describes as "telling the story of me."
 They include a New York City Subway token; the letter "H," representing her alma mater, Harvard University, and her husband, Henry; and the letter "T" in the Gothic font of the New York Times logo.
 Abramson first unveiled her New York Times tattoo on a New York interview show less than a month before being fired from the paper, saying that it, along with the 'H' tattoo represent "the two institutions that I revere, that have shaped me."
 She has called her Times tattoo, which is emblazoned on her back, her "personal hieroglyphic."
 However, although she worked at The Wall Street Journal for 10 years, she elected to not be similarly marked by that newspaper because "It just wasn't in my family's blood."